- Academic Essentials

 - Financial Aid

 - The Office of Student Affairs

 - Student Handbook

 Developed by a joint group of students, faculty members, and administrators, the Columbia Business School Honor Code is designed to ensure a fair experience for all MBA students.
 Visit the Honor Code website, run by the GBA, to learn more about this policy.

 All students are subject to the Honor Code for all of their academic work.
-Failure to comply with the Honor Code may result in disciplinary action.
+Failure to comply with the Honor Code may result in Dean’s Discipline.

 The following non-exhaustive list illustrates the different forms that academic fraud or misconduct can take: